-In the state of Louisiana, nearly 500,000 adults received Medicaid services in 2010.22 Until 2011, Louisiana Medicaid operated in a fee-for-service model; since 2012 almost all beneficiaries have been enrolled in a managed care benefit with one of the five participating health plans across the state.
+In the state of Louisiana, nearly 500,000 adults received Medicaid services in 2010.
+Until 2011, Louisiana Medicaid operated in a fee-for-service model; since 2012 almost all beneficiaries have been enrolled in a managed care benefit with one of the five participating health plans across the state.
 Louisiana is a recipient of an Adult Medicaid Quality Grant and reported 19 of the 26 measures in the core set.
 Prior to the grant program, Louisiana Medicaid collected 18 HEDIS measures and 10 Children's Core Set measures.

 Facilitated by the grant, the State is collecting nine additional measures.
 When selecting measures, Louisiana chose those that matched their interests and purposefully avoided those requiring medical record review.
 From the state perspective, medical record review is thought to be labor intensive, relatively costly, and to require a specific skill set.
-To collect and report additional measures from the Medicaid Adult Core Set, Louisiana built new internal capacity, partnered with others in the
+To collect and report additional measures from the Medicaid Adult Core Set, Louisiana built new internal capacity, partnered with others in the state, and demonstrated successful innovations that will be useful across the state Medicaid programs.

 EXHIBIT 3.
-NUMBER OF STATES REPORTING MEASURES IN MEDICAID ADULT CORE SET IN FFY 201323
+NUMBER OF STATES REPORTING MEASURES IN MEDICAID ADULT CORE SET IN FFY 2013